FreedomGovernment/FreedomCoC/.github/code_of_conduct.md

 ## Our Pledge

-We will never be #woke lib-tard authoritarian trash who spout off critical race and gender theory nonsense.
+We will never tread on you or be #woke lib-tard authoritarian trash who spout off critical race and gender theory nonsense.
 Only 3% of open-source contributions are from women.
 Our pledge is to not burn the people who do contribute to try to make girls who don't contribute like us.

 ## Our Standards

 You can take your Code of Conduct and shove it up your ass!
+Don't tread on me.

 ## Our Responsibilities